 A dry bag is likely one of the first pieces of river gear you bought—or it’s at the top of your list if you’re just starting your river gear collection.
 You need a dry bag to keep your stuff dry.
 But which bag to buy?
 How many do you need?
 What sizes?

 These questions are usually answered after you go on a few trips and figure out what works for your situation.
-To shorten your experimentation cycle (which can get expensive), here’s a primer on dry bags, with lots of photos of bags we’ve collected over time, what we pack in them, and how we pack them.
-(Some, but not all, of the linked products are affiliate links.)
+To shorten your experimentation cycle (which can get expensive), here’s a primer on dry bags for rafting and kayaking, with lots of photos of bags we’ve collected over time, what we pack in them, and how we pack them.

 The good news is that by sticking to a few river equipment manufacturers that have been producing great dry bags for years, your research focus doesn’t have to be on quality, but simply on the styles and sizes you need.